for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/README.md

 This repository contains the code used to study the molecular groundplan of automixis.

-Experiment reads have been deposited under the NCBI BioProject **PRJNA578804**.
+Experiment reads have been deposited under the NCBI BioProject [**PRJNA578804**](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA578804).

 The manuscript will be made available [here]() when published.

 ---

-The rep is organized in four folders:
+The repo is organized in four folders:

 - scripts_snakefiles